joshualande/SStoRM/README.md

 # Screen Shots

-More screenshots of SStoRM can be viewed [here](https://github.com/joshualande/SStoRM/blob/master/Screenshots.md).
+More screenshots of SStoRM can be viewed [here](https://github.com/joshualande/SStoRM/blob/master/screenshots.md).

+# Troubleshooting

+Go [here](https://github.com/joshualande/SStoRM/blob/master/troubleshooting.md) for help troubleshooting any problems with the program

 # About